 As part of our Scope 3 Inventory, we collect information to determine the emissions from employee commuting to and from their places of work.
-These figures have been included in the total GHG emissions reporting since 2021/22 and for this reporting year 2022/2023 but were not included in the baseline year.
-Since the onset of lockdown in March 2020 and our introduction of hybrid working, our employees have not travelled as much as they did, and their movements are more variable.
-Our data on commuting takes account of how frequently our employees travelled into the office.
+These figures have been included in the total GHG emissions reporting since 2021 but were not included in the baseline year.
+Since our introduction of hybrid working, our employees have not travelled as much as they did, and their movements are more variable.
+Our data on commuting takes account of how frequently our employees travelled into the office or to the sites at which they work.